-The TOE is intended to be used in non-hostile, networked environments where TOE users have direct physical access to the HCD for printing, copying, faxing, scanning, and storing of documents.
-The physical environment should be reasonably controlled and/or monitored where physical tampering of the HCD would be evident and noticed.
+The TOE is intended to be used in non-hostile, networked environments where TOE users have direct physical access to the HCDs for printing, copying, faxing, scanning, and the storing and retrieving of documents.
+The physical environment should be reasonably controlled and/or monitored where physical tampering of the HCDs would be evident and noticed.

-The TOE can be connected to multiple client computers via a wired local area network using HP's Jetdirect Inside in the evaluated configuration.
-The evaluated configuration uses secure mechanisms for communication between the network client computers and the TOE.
+The TOE can be connected to multiple computers via a wired local area network using HP's embedded Jetdirect Inside print server in the evaluated configuration.
+The evaluated configuration uses secure network mechanisms for communication between the network computers and the TOE.
 The TOE is managed by one designated administrative computer.
 The TOE is not intended be connected to the Internet.

 The evaluated configuration contains a built-in user identification and authentication database (a.k.a. sign in method) used for Local Device Sign In that is part of the TOE.
-It also supports a Windows domain controller (via Kerberos) for a feature called Windows Sign In and a Lightweight Directory Access Protocol (LDAP) authentication server for a feature called LDAP Sign In to identify and authenticate network users.
+It also supports a Windows domain controller (via Kerberos) for a feature called Windows Sign In and a Lightweight Directory Access Protocol (LDAP) authentication server for a feature called LDAP Sign In to identify and authenticate users.
 The Windows domain controller and LDAP server are part of the Operational Environment.